scipion-em/docs/docs/facilities/facilities-workflows.rst

 * 3 for *integers*
 * 4 for *floats*.

-Scipion 3 incorporates a new feature in order to be able to launch dynamic templates with a single command line using the optional fourth field (*cmdId*).
+Moreover, Scipion 3 incorporates a new feature in order to be able to launch dynamic templates with a single command line using the optional fourth field (*cmdId*).
 See the `next section below <#launching-dynamic-templates-from-command-line>`_.

-In the figure above, there are three examples: the *filesPath*, *dosePerFrame* and *gainFile* fields (follow the arrows to see their behavior).
+In the figure above, there are some examples such as *filesPath*, *spherical aberration*, *amplitude contrast*, *sampling rate*...
+(follow the arrows to see their behavior).
-In this case all three belongs to the same protocol.
+In this case all them belongs to the same protocol.
 However there is no restriction in this way and, thus, you can add a dynamic field to any parameter to any protocol.

-Notice that the type for the *filesPath* field is set to 2, which means *path*, then Scipion will check if this path exists before starting to process.
-*gainFile* is set to 0 (*string*) to allow an empty value (to skip using a gain image if not needed).
+Notice that the type for the *filesPath* field is set to 2 (meaning *path*), then Scipion will check if this path exists before starting to process.
+Instead, *gainFile* is set to 0 (*string*) to allow an empty value to skip using a gain image if not needed.
 Finally, the 4 (*float* type) set to the *dosePerFrame* allows to introduce non integer values.

 When you are happy with the modified *JSON* file, you can save it wherever you